Mintri1199/8-Ball/README.md

+# Magic Eight Ball

-This is the Magic Eight Ball exercise on the Make School online tutorial
+The project is from Make School online tutorials

+A simple app that give you an response whether you tap shake or **shake** your phone